 4. Thank you note

-It doesn’t have to be elaborate, but it’s essential to write it promptly.
+After the interview, send a brief thank you note.
+It doesn’t have to be elaborate, but it’s essential to write and post one.

-Thank the organization even if you don’t get the job and ask them to keep your resume on file should another position become available.
+Thank the company even if you don’t get the job and ask them to keep your resume on file should another position become available.

 My brother mentioned in his first job that three supervisory positions suddenly became available.
 The competition was stiff, and he didn’t get it.
-While others were upset and angry at not being one of the three, he went to his boss who did the interview and thanked him for the opportunity.
-A month later, when three more positions become available, he got it.
+While others were upset and angry at not being one of the three, he went to his boss thanked him for the opportunity.
+A month later, when three more supervisory positions become available, he got it.